 You will be transferred from Mariefred to the start point for your canoe tour at Åkers Styckebruk, where you will collect your canoe equipment.
 Your day's canoe tour takes you through the scenic lake system of Marviken to Lake Klämmingen, where you camp for the night (tent will be erected for you and ready on arrival).

 NB: Please pack an overnight bag for this camping night before pick-up.
 Arrangements for transferring the remainder of your luggage will be explained by your local host on arrival.

-Accommodation: camping (tent will be erected for you) at small campsite in attractive, quiet location, outside dry toilet available (no shower); Meals: breakfast, picnic lunch and dinner; Paddling distance: 13km (four land transports required, 40m, 50m, 20m and 300m).
+Accommodation: camping (tent will be erected for you) at small campsite in attractive, quiet location, outside dry toilet available (no shower); Meals: breakfast, picnic lunch and dinner (provisions are provided for you to cook over open fire at the campsite - all cooking equipment is included); Paddling distance: 13km (four land transports required, 40m, 50m, 20m and 300m).